onmyway133/Swiftlane/Documentation/GettingStarted.md

 - Test: test workspace or project
 - Archive: archive to xcarchive
 - ExportArchive: export archive into .ipa
-- Screenshot: automate screenshot capturing, you can specify device, sdk, version, language and locale.
+- [Screenshot](Tasks/Screenshot.md): automate screenshot capturing, you can specify device, sdk, version, language and locale.
 It also supports test plan in Xcode 11
+- UploadApp: upload, notarize, validate app with AppStore
+- ShowDestinations: show all available destinations when building and testi g

 ### PumaAndroid